sonnybrakes/Become-a-WordPress-Developer-Unlocking-Power-With-Code/README.md

 * 3-9 Quick Note: Classic Editor vs Default/Block Editor
 > On December 6, 2018 WordPress released version 5.0 and with it came a redesigned edit screen.
 The lessons in the Udemy course were recorded prior to this release, therefore, if you want to use the Classic Editor instead of the new Default/Block Editor, follow lesson 3-9.
 ### Section: 4
-> First Coding Steps: PHP
+> WordPress Specific PHP
 * 4-10 The Famous "Loop" in WordPress
 * 4-11 Header and Footer
+* 4-12 Convert Static HTML Template into WordPress